the-haive/search-client/GETTING_STARTED.md

 ## Authentication

-The IntelliSearch SearchService supports using OpenID authentication via JWT (<a href="https://jwt.io/">JSON Web Token</a>) authentication for differentiating users/permissions.
+The IntelliSearch SearchService supports two modes of authentication:

+1. Simple JWT based authentication
+2. OpenId Connect based authentication

+Both modes are described in details below.
 If the index is public and does not use authentication then you can turn off authentication (which is enabled by default) by passing this in the settings object in the SearchClient constructor: `authentication: { enabled: false }`.

-If you however want to use authentication, then there are a couple of things that is important:
+## JWT Authentication

+The IntelliSearch SearchService supports JWT based (<a href="https://jwt.io/">JSON Web Token</a>) authentication for differentiating users/permissions.
+To use this kind of authentication:

 1. The SearchService must be configured to use the `CurrentPrincipal` plugin (which then extracts the authentication JWT package).